 It’s also crucial to rest and stay hydrated.

-Other medicines can be used during opioid withdrawal treatment to alleviate common symptoms, such as vomiting, diarrhea, and help with sleep.
+Other medicines can be used during opioid withdrawal treatment to alleviate common symptoms, such as vomiting and diarrhea, and help with sleep.

 Most patients need long-term treatment after the initial detox.
 This can include: